polatengin/utah/docs/05-cli/run.md

 The `utah run` command compiles and immediately executes Utah (.shx) scripts or individual commands without creating persistent .sh files.
 This is ideal for development, testing, one-off script execution, and quick command testing.

+> You can now run .shx files and commands directly without the `run` command!
+See [Direct Execution](index.md#direct-execution) for details.

 ## Basic Usage

 ```bash